My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 This is the horoscope I received in my email box today, from Rob Brezsny:

-VIRGO (Aug.
-23-Sept.
-22): If you were a snake, it would be a fine time to molt your skin.
+If you were a snake, it would be a fine time to molt your skin.
 If you were a river, it would be a perfect moment to overflow your banks in a spring flood.
 If you were an office worker, it would be an excellent phase to trade in your claustrophobic cubicle for a spacious new niche.
-In other words, Virgo, you're primed to outgrow at least one of your containers.
-The boundaries you knew you would have to transgress some day are finally ready to be transgressed.
+In other words, you are primed to outgrow at least one of your containers.
+The boundaries you knew you would have to transgress (step over the boundary, infringe or go beyond the bounds of) some day are finally ready to be transgressed.
 Even now, your attention span is expanding and your imagination is stretching.

 Now, whether it is addressed to me, or whether it is addressed to us, I am going to attend to both aspect.